 - Wear appropriate gear.
 Try to use waterproof or water-resistant clothing but don’t overdress.
 Since temps will probably be warmer you may get overheated.

 What other tips do you have that help with wet weather adventures?
-We’d love to hear from you, so please leave your comments.
+I’d love to hear from you, leave your comments below.